Gexkill/sweng2/PP/src/index.md

 * Gannt diagram: a type of bar chart illustrating a project schedule.
 * Montecarlo analysis: a statistical method that performs several iterations of some things to test the behavior in the feasible worst cases.
 * Standard deviation: a measure used to quantify the amount of variation or dispersion of a set of data values.
+* CFU/ECTS: university credits that give a measurement of the effort needed for a course.

 ## 1.4.
 List of Reference Documents
 * The MyTaxiService project description: "Project Description And Rules.pdf"